-NJIT Canvas System: lecture notes, problems, grades, etc. are posted on Canvas.
-Check there often.
-If something is posted on Canvas, it is assumed that students have read it.
+NJIT Canvas System: lecture notes, problems, grades, etc. are posted on Canvas (PHYS 111 ).
+So, check there often.

-Attendance may be taken at all classes and exams.
+Attendance will be taken at all classes and exams.
 More than 3 unexcused absences (in total) is excessive.
-If you have excusable absences contact your instructor or the Dean of Students
+If you have excusable absences contact your instructor or the Dean of Students (973.596.3466,

-(973.596.3466, Room 255 Campus Center).
+Room 255 Campus Center).
 Students may sign in only for themselves on attendance sheets; do not sign in for absent students.